gmoen04/Projects/Fake News Classification/README.md

 	* Accuracy

 After all of this was done, the results for both models were visualised in the form of a classification report, a confusion matrix and an ROC curve.

+**Files**
+* data_analysis.ipynb
+	* The analysis process once the data had been properly cleaned
+* data_cleaning.ipynb
+	* The process of getting the data ready for analysis